 - Rack temperature monitoring will help in identifying the heat problem within the facility.
 It allows the administrators to act promptly.
 For instance, the air conditioning units will begin to make up as soon as the temperature increases.
 Ambient temperature sensors will notify if the cooling is already insufficient.
 By this time, equipment is suffering for a long period already.
 And as an administrator, risking the business by wasting time is not an option.

 - Heat rises, so equipment at the top of the rack is at risk.
 As it is known, heat can shorten the lifespan of the equipment.
 It can primarily affect the battery and CPU.
-For every 1-degree excess on the required temperature, the life of a lead-acid battery is lessening in half.
-High temperature can also cause the CPU to meltdown.
+For every 1-degree excess on the required temperature, the life of a lead-acid battery is lessened in half.
+High temperatures can also cause the CPU to melt down.

 An upsurge in temperature can happen at any time and anywhere within the facility.
 Perhaps, some protocols are applicable when this transpires.
 But, administrators of a critical-mission facility should not wait for this to happen before taking action.
 Proper management of server racks to avoid complications is a must before running a data center.

-- To secure a ventilated server rack by installing switches at the top of the server racks.
+- Secure a ventilated server rack by installing switches at the top of the server racks.

 - For high-density racks, it is important to use the hot or cold layout to ensure containment of the hot aisle and cold aisle.
 This layout creates a clear separate path for hot air and cold air allowing the equipment to pull in the coolest air.